Technigo/project-todos/README.md

 ## The problem

+* add category / icon depending on category
+* add deadline
+* delete one / delete all
+* toggle complete/pending one/all
+* undo delete (one or all)
+* display all/completed/pending
+* search to filter by text/category
+* timestamp when created
+* count
+* styled components

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?

 ## View it live